Feedback

 ~ 135 metres N, in a field, is "St Olann's Stone", a boulder with "the Saint's Footprints".

-~ About 400 metres NNE of the church, by the W side of the road from Aghabulloge to Rylane Cross is "St Olann's Well", a corbelled, clochán-like well-house with an ivy-covered hawthorn-tree growing out of it.
+~ About 400 metres NNE of the church, by the W side of the road, is "St Olann's Well", a corbelled, clochán-like well-house with an ivy-covered hawthorn-tree growing out of it.
 Nearby is a second Ogam stone, just under 2.7 metres high, which reads RQIDEGO.
 On the 5th of September there is a pattern around the caipín, stone, and well.
 This is evidently a site of great antiquity, only superficially Christianised.

 The country round about is littered with stone circles, standing stones, souterrains, and Ogam stones: